MagicFoundation/Alcinoe/README.md

 and functions in Alcinoe.
-To help you automatically update these names in your project and stay aligned with the latest version of Alcinoe, we provide a tool called
+To help you automatically update these names in your project and stay aligned with the latest version of Alcinoe, we provide a tool called **CodeRenaming**.
-<b>CodeRenaming</b>.
 You can find this tool here: [CodeRenaming](https://github.com/MagicFoundation/Alcinoe/tree/master/Tools/CodeRenaming)

 Propose a Change on GitHub